LoFP LoFP / t1133

 legitimate use by administrative staff

-network acl's may be created by a network administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. network acl creations by unfamiliar users or hosts should be investigated. if known behavior is causing false positives, it can be exempted from the rule.
+network acl's may be created by a network administrator. verify whether the user identity should be making changes in your environment. network acl creations by unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

 ssh usage may be legitimate depending on the environment. access patterns and follow-on activity should be analyzed to distinguish between authorized and potentially malicious behavior.